gh0stsrc/nvim/README.md

 - [akinsho/bufferline.nvim](https://github.com/akinsho/bufferline.nvim)
   - `bufferline` is a popular Neovim plugin that provides a customizable and feature-rich buffer/tabline for managing open buffers in Neovim.
 It enhances the visual representation of buffers in Neovim, making it easier to navigate and manage multiple open files.
-  - **Features:**
-    - **_Tabline Replacement_**: It replaces Neovim's default tabline with a more informative and visually appealing bufferline.
-This bufferline can display icons, buffer names, and other metadata for each open buffer.
-    - **_Buffer Sorting_**: You can configure how buffers are sorted within the bufferline, whether it's based on the order of creation, file name, or other criteria.
-    - **_Buffer Icons_**: bufferline.nvim supports displaying file icons next to buffer names, making it easier to identify file types.
-    - **_Close Buttons_**: It allows you to add close buttons to individual buffers in the bufferline for easy buffer closing.
-    - **_Customization_**: The plugin is highly customizable, allowing you to tailor the appearance and behavior of the bufferline to your preferences.
-    - **_Integration with Other Plugins_**: It can integrate with other Neovim plugins, such as nvim-web-devicons for file icons and nvim-bufferline.lua for enhanced functionality.

 - [lukas-reineke/indent-blankline.nvim](https://github.com/lukas-reineke/indent-blankline.nvim)
   - `indent-blankline.nvim` is a plugin is designed to enhance the visibility of indentation levels within your code or text documents.
-  - **Features:**
-    - Displaying vertical lines at each indentation level for improved readability.
-    - Customizable appearance: You can adjust the color, style, and behavior of the indentation lines according to your preferences.
-    - Support for various types of indentation, including spaces and tabs.
-    - Compatibility with other Neovim features and plugins.

 - [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter)
   - `treesitter` is a parser generator tool and an incremental parsing library